-In 2017, NQF extended its commenting period beyond the two segments of time previously designated for commenting-prior to Committee evaluation and after Committee evaluation-and created one continuous public commenting period spanning 16 weeks.
+In 2017, NQF extended its commenting period to include both the period prior to CDP standing committee evaluation, and after CDP standing committee evaluation-creating one continuous public commenting period spanning 16 weeks.
 The commenting period opens approximately three weeks prior to the standing committee evaluation meeting and closes 30 days after NQF staff posts the draft technical report on the NQF website.
 Announcements regarding NQF's public commenting periods are distributed via email to NQF members and to individual members of the public who have opted to receive email communications from NQF for specific topic areas or projects.
-Commenting on any measure requires that a commenter acquires an NQF login to access the commenting site.
+In order to comment on any measure, a commenter must acquire an NQF login to access the commenting website.
+Commenters are required to log in to the site to ensure that comments can be attributed to the commenter.
 Comments are solicited through an open text box associated with each individual measure under consideration.
-Each measure evaluation call is also open to the public and allows for members of the public to provide an oral comment following Committee evaluation of the measure.
+Each measure evaluation call is also open to the public and allows for members of the public to provide an oral comment following CDP committee evaluation of the measure.

 The public comment process of the CDP has yielded 229 comments on 56 measures from November 2017 to February 2019.
 NQF has noted a significant decline in the number of public comments received during the CDP process in recent years despite efforts to extend the period of commenting for each topic area.
 The cause of this decline is likely multifaceted and related to the changes to NQF's endorsement schedule and the significant increase in the volume of endorsement work.
 Public commenting during measure evaluation calls is also typically underutilized.

 For those written comments that have been submitted, the common themes center on concerns about a measure's specifications, exclusions, risk-adjustment methodology, and data sources.
 Comments also frequently address issues of implementation and possible burden on clinicians and other care providers.
 The comments from the most recent commenting period are also collated and included in the materials for the CDP committee to consider during the evaluation of the measures.
 Those comments received prior to the committee's evaluation of a measure are collated for discussion, and the developer is not required to submit a written response due to the time limitations.
 Developers submit individual responses to comments received after a committee's deliberations and endorsement recommendations.
+Recommendations for collecting additional feedback to fill this deficit in reported feedback are discussed in the Recommendations for Improving Feedback Channels section of the report.